marcosdsanchez/backup-server/README.md

 - **Automated OS Install**: Minimal Arch Linux with `linux-lts`.
 - **Secure**: Backups via SFTP (SSH) with key-based authentication.
 - **Private**: Restic client-side encryption (data is encrypted before leaving the client).
+- **Proactive**: Daily checks to ensure backups are running, with desktop notifications if they fail for over a week.
 - **Simple**: No Docker, no complex web services.
 Just standard SSH.

 ## Quick Start